Is a 2% Real Estate Commission a Good Way to Save Money?

 How much can I save with a 2% real estate commission?

 In a 2% real estate commission scenario, the 2% commission fee only applies to the listing agent’s commission.
 It’s important for a seller to understand that the commission paid to the buyer’s agent doesn’t disappear.
-Your listing agent may recommend that you also pay the buyer’s agent anywhere from 2% to 3% in commission.
+If you offer to pay for the buyer’s agent commission to make your listing more enticing, the rate is still around 2% to 3% in commission.

 For example, if the average commission in your area is 5.8%, you may pay 2.9% (50% of 5.8%) to the buyer’s agent on top of the discounted 2% fee paid to the listing agent, for a total of 4.9% commission.
 When you account for the buyer’s agent costs, the savings gap you’d earn with a 2% versus a 6% commission agent narrows considerably.